-- The Council will welcome any comments on the community involvement processes used, and will take account of them in future exercises, and will ask for feedback on specific events, e.g. workshops and exhibitions. - Lessons learned from individual community involvement stages will be reported on in the Statement of Consultation, and will be taken into account in future exercises. - The Council will not set consultation processes in stone, but will instead evolve each consultation taking account of past experience, whilst still following the principles of this SCI.
+- The Council will welcome any comments on the community involvement processes used, and will take account of them in future exercises, and will ask for feedback on specific events, e.g. workshops and exhibitions. - Lessons learned from individual community involvement stages will be reported on in the Report of Consultation, and will be taken into account in future exercises.

-5. Resources
+5. RESOURCES

 - 5.1 Whilst well-designed and appropriate community involvement adds significant value to the process, planning and preparation, carrying out consultation, recording and analysis of results and reporting results and giving feedback does take considerable time and effort, involving significant manpower and financial resources.
 Therefore, while being fully committed to ensuring that all sections of the community are fully involved in planning decision-making processes and that their views are taken into account, methodologies must be cost effective and capable of being contained within defined manpower and financial budgets, particularly in the current climate.
-As such, the Council will need to consider at each stage of each document the type and extent of community involvement that represents best use of resources whilst complying with statutory requirements and the principles of this SCI. - 5.2 In recent years the Council has moved to largely electronic communications rather than sending letters, as it represents a much better use of resources.
-Therefore, notifications of consultation will generally be sent to those on the Council's planning consultation lists by e-mail, unless correspondence by letter has been specifically requested, e.g. due to having no access to e-mail or the internet. - 5.3 Electronic communications are of increasing importance in involvement and consultation, and can be a very resource-efficient measure.
-The Council will need to continue to evolve the way that it uses such areas as social media and interactive online tools to better enable community involvement.
-Recent local plan consultations have involved hosting a webinar with interactive polls throughout and creation of a video explaining the plan. - An important way of significantly reducing resource burdens is by combining consultations, either with other planning consultations, or with other consultations being carried out by the Council.
+As such, the Council will need to consider at each stage of each document the type and extent of community involvement that represents best use of resources whilst complying with statutory requirements and the principles of this SCI. - 5.2 In the past, the Council has kept a number of individuals and organisations on its planning consultation lists for years, where there is no e-mail address.
+This has meant that letters have been sent out every year, costing the Council a great deal in postage and staff time.
+The response rate has been very poor.
+This approach is not effective and no longer sustainable, and, as part of the process of producing the Sites and Detailed Policies Document, the Council specifically asked whether respondents without e-mail addresses wished to continue to receive letters.
+Very few responded positively.
+Therefore, notifications of consultation will generally be sent to those on the lists by e-mail, unless correspondence by letter has been specifically requested, e.g. due to having no access to e-mail or the internet. - 5.3 Electronic communications are of increasing importance in involvement and consultation, and can be a very resource-efficient measure.
+The Council will need to continue to evolve the way that it uses such areas as social networking and interactive online tools to better enable community involvement. - An important way of significantly reducing resource burdens is by combining consultations, either with other planning consultations, or with other consultations being carried out by the Council.
+The recent Residential Conversions SPD, for example, was consulted upon as part of the wider 'Let's Talk Housing' consultation.
 The Council will continue to look for such opportunities to combine consultations where appropriate.

-6. Document types
+6. DOCUMENT TYPES